 The time horizons were set with reference to the asset classes held by the Plan.
 For the DB Section, the long-term horizon reflects the duration of the Plan's liabilities (and correspondingly, the holdings in the unleveraged gilt mandates that aim to hedge these liabilities).
 The short-term horizon reflects the period over which the Plan is expected to receive the proceeds from many of its illiquid mandates (and indeed, under the existing strategy, to have the greatest exposure to growth assets).
 The duration of the Plan's buy and maintain credit assets forms the basis for the medium-term horizon (noting that the Trustee expects to reach a largely de-risked position by the end of the medium-term horizon).
 These time horizons have informed the Trustee's climate-related considerations and decisions during the year.

-Time horizon Date Rationale Short 2025 3-year time horizon, from when the first climate change report was produced for the Plan in 2022, which aligns with valuation cycles so helps ensure climate considerations are included.
-Medium 2030 8-year time horizon, from when the first climate change report was produced for the Plan in 2022, covering the period over which the Trustee expects to reach a de-risked position.
-Long 2037 15-year time horizon, from when the first climate change report was produced for the Plan in 2022, which ensures the Trustee considers the possible climate impacts over a longer period.
+Time horizon Date Rationale Short 2025 3-year time horizon, from when the first climate change report was produced for the Plan in 2022, cycles so helps ensure climate considerations are included.
+Medium 2030 8-year time horizon, from when the first climate change report was produced for the Plan in 2022, the Trustee expects to reach a de-risked position.
+Long 2037 15-year time horizon, from when the first climate change report was produced for the Plan in 2022 considers the possible climate impacts over a longer period.

-Time horizon Date Rationale Short 2028 5-year time horizon, noting major improvements in climate data quality are expected over this period.
-Medium 2033 10-year time horizon, which is a key period over which policy action will determine if the Paris Agreement goals are met.
-Long 2053 30-year time horizon, broadly aligning with when many economies are targeting to be net zero, and the Plan's net-zero aspiration.
+Time horizon Date Rationale Short 2028 5-year time horizon, noting major improvements in climate data quality are expected over this per Medium 2033 10-year time horizon, which is a key period over which policy action will determine if the Paris Agre Long 2053 30-year time horizon, broadly aligning with when many economies are targeting to be net zero, ar